meilisearch/documentation/learn/getting_started/customizing_relevancy.md

 <CodeSamples id="getting_started_add_documents_md" />

-If you have already downloaded the dataset and created the `movies` index, you can skip to [the next section](#ranking-rules).

 ## Ranking rules

 Meilisearch sorts search responses based on an array of rules called `rankingRules`, which is part of the `settings` object.